ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 To help clients throttling their requests, many servers expose the counters used to evaluate quota policies via HTTP header fields.

+Those response headers may be added by HTTP intermediaries such as API gateways and reverse proxies.

 On the web we can find many different rate-limit headers, usually containing the number of allowed requests in a given time window, and when the window is reset.